mflzo/iOS-Portfolio-Falzone22/README.md

 ![Kanye](https://user-images.githubusercontent.com/98762863/162995442-17c01760-ba4f-44da-bc44-f6d3665150fa.png)

+Ultimately now I only use sketch for resizing images easier, as I did find a different photo editing software that I liked more during the year called gimp which I ended up using to edit and create photos such as my art in Sky Skirmish.

 ## Soundboard

 The first app I ever created was a simple Soundboard app.
 Below is a link to the actual app's repository where you can find more information on my journey through creating and uploading the app.